microsoft/api-guidelines/azure/Guidelines.md

 :white_check_mark: **DO** use proper response codes/payloads so customer can self-fix

-#### JSON resource schema & field mutability
+#### JSON Resource Schema & Field Mutability
 For a given URL path, the JSON schema (data type) should be the same for PATCH, PUT, GET, DELETE, and GETting collection items.
 This allows one SDK type for input/output operations and enables the response to be passed back in request.
-While not explicitly defined in JSON, each field in your JSON schema should have an associated mutability rule.
-Tools like ADL do allow annotation of mutability, enabling more sophisticated code generation of client libraries.
+While not explicitly defined in JSON, each field in your JSON schema should have an associated mutability rule. <!--Tools like ADL do allow annotation of mutability, enabling more sophisticated code generation of client libraries.-->

 :white_check_mark: **DO** create a model of your data types.
 For each field, apply one of the following rules:

-Field Mutability | Service Request's behavior for this bield
+Field Mutability | Service Request's behavior for this field
 ----| ----
-**Create** | Service honors field only when creating a resource Minimize create-only fields so customers don't have to delete & re-create the resource
+**Create** | Service honors field only when creating a resource *Note: Minimize create-only fields so customers don't have to delete & re-create the resource.*
-**Update** | Service honors field when creating or updating a resource **Read** |Service fails request (or accept if they match what's in the resource);returns these fields in a response
+**Update** | Service honors field when creating or updating a resource **Read** |Service fails request (or 'Accept' if it matches what's in the resource);returns these symmetric fields in a response

 #### General guidelines
 The following are general guidelines when using REST:

-:white_check_mark: **DO** use GET with JSON in response body.
+:white_check_mark: **DO** serve GET for resource retrieval and send JSON in the response body.

-:white_check_mark: **DO** create and update resource using PATCH [RFC5789] with JSON Merge Patch request body.
+:white_check_mark: **DO** create and update resources using PATCH [RFC5789] with JSON Merge Patch [(RFC7396)](https://datatracker.ietf.org/doc/html/rfc7396) request body.

 :white_check_mark: **DO** use PUT with JSON for wholesale create/update update operations.
 Take special care to hand versioning issues properly.